 Resources Partnership to help restore the eroding shoreline using oyster habitat restoration practices.

 A marsh toe revetment is a type of living shoreline in which rocks, or in this case, bags of oyster shells, are placed up against the eroded marsh edge.
 Patch oyster reefs are created by placing loose oyster shells directly into the water.
-Not only do the shells help to reduce erosion by slowing down waves, they also provide a hard surface for oyster larvae to attach to and grow, thus creating new habitat for finfish, crustaceans, and mollusks.
+Not only do the shells help to reduce erosion by slowing down waves, they also provide a hard surface for oyster larvae to attach to and grow, thus creating new habitats for finfish, crustaceans, and mollusks.